-\textbf{Experimental Result.} Figure \ref{fig_toy} compares the log-loss and the log-variance of estimated gradients from various estimators.
-In the figure, the log-loss needs to be minimized to correctly estimate the backpropagated gradient value in the learning process.
-Also, the log-variance requires being minimized to maintain the consistency of the gradients, so the gradient descent can be efficient. \textsc{GenGS} shows the best log-loss and the best log-variance if \textsc{GenGS} keeps the continuous relaxation of the modeled discrete random variable.
-For the Poisson case, the exact gradient has a closed-form solution as in Appendix J, and \textsc{GenGS} shows the lowest bias among all gradient estimators.
-See Appendix J for the curves with confidence interval and the curves without smoothing.
+\paragraph{Experimental Result} Figure \ref{fig_toy} compares the log-loss and the log-variance of estimated gradients from various estimators.
+The log-loss needs to be minimized with the estimated gradient value in the learning process by back-propagation.
+Additionally, the log-variance requires being minimized to maintain the consistency of the gradients, so the gradient descent can be efficient.
+The \textsc{GenGS}es show the best log-loss and the best log-variance if the \textsc{GenGS}es keep the continuous relaxation of the modeled discrete random variable.
+For the Poisson, the exact gradient can be computed in closed-form, and the \textsc{GenGS}es show the lowest bias among all gradient estimators.